Lilian Fowler: State politics

 In 1941, Fowler unsuccessfully ran against Burke for the seat of Newtown as an independent Labor candidate.
 She ran again as a Lang Labor candidate in 1944, campaigning for reduced taxation, better housing and more day nurseries and baby clinics.
 She defeated Burke and became the third woman elected to the New South Wales Legislative Assembly since its inception in 1856.

 In Parliament, she condemned the Labor Party's centrist tendencies and opposed intervention from Canberra in New South Wales affairs.
 Her principal legislative achievement was an amendment to the Lunacy Act in 1944 to secure the release of Boyd Sinclair from a lunatic asylum, where he had been held since 1936, so that he could stand trial in a criminal court for the alleged murder of a Sydney taxi driver.
 A fierce critic of bureaucracy, she supported regrouping local councils, and lost her own council seat when Newtown was merged with the City of Sydney in 1949.
 Fowler was re-elected in 1947, but was defeated in the 1950 election by the "official" Labor candidate Arthur Greenup.
 In 1953, she was unsuccessful in an attempt to win election to Sydney City Council.

 Later life and legacy

 Fowler did not long survive her retirement from politics; she died in King George V Memorial Hospital on 11 May 1954 from coronary occlusion and was buried in Rookwood Cemetery with Methodist rites.
 She was survived by a daughter.

 The federal division of Fowler is named for her, as is Fowler Place, in the Canberra suburb of Chisholm and Lillian Fowler Place in Marrickville.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.